Request for Qualifications for Architects

 A Preservation Plan covers every aspect of documenting and maintaining a historic property.
 Development of a plan is dependent on the amount of information readily available and attainable and the resources available to commission the plan - which is why we need your help!
 Fundraising has begun as the grassroots movement to restore the Georgia B. Williams Nursing Home will require significant funds.
 Further, we are working to build a database of "Bea's Babies," of those who were born within the walls of the house, and their descendants.
 Harnessing these stories and building a coalition of support is essential to the cause.

-Since completion of the Preservation Plan at the outset of 2021, the Georgia B. William's Nursing Home has been placed on the nation's 11 Most Endangered Historic Places list and is the recipient of an African-American Cultural Action Fund grant from the National Trust for Historic Preservation.
-Gap fundraising is now underway.
+Since completion of the Preservation Plan at the outset of 2021, the Georgia B. William's Nursing Home has been placed on the nation's 11 Most Endangered Historic Places list and is the recipient of an African American Cultural Action Fund grant from the National Trust for Historic Preservation and an African American Civil Rights Grant from the National Park Service.